It’s almost here!

 They come 15 to a bag in pink, red, and white.
 As there are only 11 kids in Tee’s class we’ll have some extras for ourselves.
 The Valentine’s bag comes with little round stickers that fit on the lids for easy gift-giving, but we wanted to do something a little more special than that for Tee’s first valentine exchange so we decided to make simple homemade Valentine’s Day tags for the Play-Doh.

 Here are the supplies we used.
-I had some leftover white and pink card stock around the house, and I picked up the red glitter glue at the same time as we got the Star Wars valentines.
+I had some leftover white and pink card stock around the house, and I picked up the red glitter glue at the dollar store.

 I drew circles on the card stock using Kay’s Elmo cup then cut them out with decorative edge scissors.
 I wrote out, “DOH YOU WANT TO BE MY VALENTINE?” and used the red glitter glue to draw a heart on each tag.